-Overcoming Language Barriers and Fears Abroad
+Overcoming Language Barriers Abroad

 “Good to see you, Beth.
 You’ve gained weight!”
 These were the words of greeting from my tour guide, Tshering, in Bhutan, whom I hadn’t seen in four months.
 The two pounds I had gained since my last visit was likely due to the previous three weeks of buffets while I was touring through Vietnam and Cambodia.
 Too much tofu and watermelon juice will do that to you, I suppose.

 I graciously explained to Tshering that it was considered impolite to mention weight gain to most western women.
 He just chuckled, apparently not understanding the implication of saying this to someone not as thick-skinned as I.

 Though my weight generally does not fluctuate greatly, this wasn’t the first time that a gain or loss in poundage had been so openly discussed.
 I had spent two months in Saigon teaching English in the 90’s.
 During that time I had become close friends with Kim who ran a small café.
 Her parents and siblings treated me like family.
 Upon returning after two years, the Kim and her parents were quite concerned at my weight loss.
 They had not realized I had gained several pounds from visiting their café daily and that I had merely readjusted to my “normal” weight when I returned to the U.S. They immediately began feeding me copious amounts of food.
 Delicious, of course, but I never gained back what I had put on during that first trip.

 While in Saigon for those two months, I taught English to adult students preparing to emigrate to the U.S. These men and women regularly referred to me as a tall fat tree trunk.
 I tried to explain to them that I was actually considered short and skinny in the U.S. but that’s a difficult thing to make clear to a 4’10” eighty-pounder.
 As a result, the nickname stuck.